RA Selection 2020 - 2021

 How many references do I need?

 All candidates are required to provide a minimum of two references on the application.
-One must be a current member of the Residence Life staff with the Department of Student Life at SUNY Geneseo.
+One must be a current member of the Residence Life staff with the Department of Residence Life at SUNY Geneseo.
 This person may be an Area Coordinator Residence Director or any type of Resident Assistant.
 The other reference(s) may be from any professional with whom you have worked, by whom you been mentored, or who may provide particular insight on your abilities and character.
 References may not be a friend or family member.
 Your references must be willing to complete a reference form on your behalf.
-Their reference is due by March1, 2019.
+Their reference is due by March 1, 2020.

 Please send your references the following link if you are applying for the RA Position:

 If you apply for the RAISE Position, send them this link: http://go.geneseo.edu/RAISEReferenceCheck